DEWI sungai

 Jason Houston

 Jason has worked in over 30 countries producing photojournalism, personal documentary, multimedia art, and short films.
-His work— often including various socially engaged approaches— brings to life authentic narratives that recognize agency, authorship, and sovereignty for those in front of the camera while informing truth toward social and environmental justice.
+His work, which often includes socially engaged approaches, brings to life authentic narratives that recognize agency, authorship, and sovereignty for those in front of the camera while informing broader truths in social and environmental justice.
+His work has been recognized, published, exhibited, premiered, and presented online, in print, and at venues worldwide.

 Dewi and Jason at the opening night of MY NAME IS NOT AMY at the Denver Film Festival. ©Jason DeWitt/DFF